blacksmithgu/obsidian-dataview/docs/docs/annotation/types-of-metadata.md

-# Data Annotation
+# Field Types

-Dataview is a data index first and foremost, so it supports relatively rich ways of adding metadata to your knowledge base.
-Dataview tracks information at the *markdown page* and *markdown task* levels, where each page/task can have an arbitrary amount of complex (numbers, objects, lists) *fields* associated with it.
-Each *field* is a named value with a certain type (like "number" or "text").
+All fields in dataview have a *type*, which determines how dataview will render, sort, and operate on that field.
 Read more about how to create fields and meta data on your pages and tasks on [metadata on pages](./metadata-pages.md) and [metadata on tasks](./metadata-tasks.md).

-## Field Types

-All fields in dataview have a *type*, which determines how dataview will render, sort, and operate on that field.
 Dataview understands several distinct field types to cover common use cases:

 - **Text**: The default catch-all.
 If a field doesn't match a more specific type, it is just plain text.